murraycoding/Python-Game/README.md

 ### October 8, 2020
 The player now can pick up extra health, the health will generate randomly on screen and be erased after 5 seconds.
 A new enemy class was also introduced.
 I also created a generic power up class for later use in weapon upgrades.

+### October 9, 2020
+Weapons Upgrades planned and enemy types also planned.
+Next week, I plan to impliment these and create an end game sequence.
+Also started thinking about how to up the difficulty over time.